 Participants are provided with prior reading and are expected fully to engage with all aspects of the course and all exercises and group work.
 This is a thoughtfully designed course that facilitates knowledge sharing between participants (in addition to expert instruction) and hence relies on a participatory and engaged group.
 Participants are allocated to 'buddy groups' for additional peer support as well as to small study groups at different points of the course.

 The course is directed by Professor Michelle Foster (Centre Director), a leading international authority on refugee law and statelessness.
 The teaching team includes core members of the Peter McMullin Centre on Statelessness and academics from the Melbourne Law School, as well as our inter-disciplinary team of graduate researchers.
 A wide range of mini guest lectures will be provided by other leading academics, UN representatives and leaders working in the statelessness sector.
-Though the 2023 teaching team is yet to be finalised, last year's teaching team can be view here.
+Though the 2024 teaching team is yet to be finalised, you can view last year's teaching team.

 The online format